deseven/telegram-actual-llm-helper/README.md

  - there's a `/health` endpoint that could be used for monitoring

 #### Custom Input
 If you uncomment and set `INPUT_API_KEY` in the `.env` file, you'll be able to send messages from outside of Telegram by sending POST requests to `/input` endpoint.
-This also requires setting `BASE_URL`.
 Here's a curl example:
 ```sh
 curl -X POST \
   -H "Content-Type: application/json" \